researchsoft/website/readme.md

 #### Step 3: Wait for Re-check

 After you commit the fix, GitHub Actions will automatically re-run the link check.
-If all links pass, you'll see a green ✅ and can merge your Pull Request.
+If all links pass, you'll see a green ✅.

+**Note:** You can merge your Pull Request even if link checks fail - they are informational only and won't prevent deployment.
+However, it's best practice to fix broken links to maintain site quality.

 ### Common Link Issues and Solutions

+Link checks are **informational only** - they help maintain quality but won't prevent deployment.
+Here are common issues and recommended fixes:

 **Common issues and fixes:**
 - **404 errors**: Update the URL or remove the link
-- **Timeout errors**: The website might be temporarily down - try again later
+- **Timeout errors**: The website might be temporarily down - try again later or ignore if persistent
 - **LinkedIn/Twitter blocks**: These are automatically ignored (social media blocks automated checkers)
 - **403 Forbidden**: Site blocks bots - request it be added to ignore list (see above)
 - **Internal links failing**: Check the path is correct and the target page exists
+- **Old link rot**: If links in old content break, they can be fixed gradually - they won't block new content

-The link checker runs automatically via [GitHub Actions](.github/workflows/check-links.yml) - you can see the results in the "Actions" tab of the repository.
+The link checker runs automatically via [GitHub Actions](.github/workflows/check-links.yml) - you can see the results in the "Actions" tab of the repository and in PR checks.

 ### Link Checking Technical Details

 This repository uses **htmltest** - a fast, Go-based HTML testing tool that validates links in static sites:

 - **Comprehensive Checking**: Validates both internal and external links, images, scripts, and other resources
-- **Automatic Checks**: Links are checked on every push to `master`/`main`, pull requests, and weekly via GitHub Actions
+- **Automatic Checks**: Links are checked on every pull request and weekly via GitHub Actions
-- **Build-time Checks**: Netlify runs link checks during deployment — builds will fail if broken links are detected
+- **Non-Blocking**: Link checks are **informational only** and will not prevent site deployment

+**Important:** Netlify builds are configured to **never fail** due to broken links.
+This prevents old link rot from blocking new content deployment.
+Link checking is performed in GitHub Actions where it provides visibility into issues without blocking the build.

 #### About htmltest